Why Biblical Archaeology at Wheaton?

-In addition to core courses in archaeology, history, and ancient languages (including biblical languages), the major requires participation in an approved archaeological excavation and an interdisciplinary emphasis.
+In addition to core courses in archaeology, history, and ancient languages (including biblical languages), this major includes participation in an approved archaeological excavation and an interdisciplinary emphasis that provides a strong liberal arts foundation for a variety of vocations.